Is Your Garden Affected by Old Pond Syndrome? Signs to Look For.

-If you are transporting koi or introducing them to a new environment, it is essential to ALWAYS follow strict quarantine measures that protect your koi.
-This article will help explain the OPS (Old Pond Syndrome) phenomenon..
+If you are transporting koi or introducing them to a new environment, it is essential to ALWAYS follow strict quarantine measures. that protect your koi and help in preventing koi fish death.
+This article will help explain the OPS (Old Pond Syndrome) phenomenon.

 Quarantining includes steps to intermingle new and old koi, that allow them to become accustomed to the possibility of new pathogens and allow their bodies to develop immunity.